An instantly and internationally recognisable professional identification

 A symbol of solidarity between media professionals.
 IPC card holders belong to the IFJ family.
 The IPC connects journalists globally and ensures that IFJ affiliated organisations extend to the IPC bearer assistance and courtesy in the performance of her/his mission.

 A guarantee of IFJ assistance across the globe.
 Journalists travelling in conflict zones have testified to the benefits of the IPC .
 It has helped many journalists get out of tricky situations in dealing with soldiers, police or officials.

 A door opener.
 The IPC facilitates access to official meetings.
 Holders can take advantage of the IFJ's official recognition within the European Union and within the agencies of the United Nations and other international fora.
 In many countries the IPC will help journalists gain privileged access to media events - this is never guaranteed, but the card gives journalists a better chance of success than any other international accreditation.

 An admission into the fellowship of the IFJ global journalists' community.
 The IFJ provides support and services to press card holders, including access to the IFEX network which is a coalition of press freedom and journalists' groups that monitors the state of press freedom the world over.
 Regular bulletins from the IFJ and updates on actions in defence of journalists are available to all card holders.

 Frequently asked questions

-The IPC has for 80 years been issued by the world's largest network of journalists groups - see the full list on the IFJ's membership roll.
-Whenever a Card holder is travelling they can rely on the IFJ network to provide assistance.
+The IPC has, for 80 years, been issued by the world's largest network of journalists groups - see full list of IFJ's members.
+Whenever a card holder is travelling they can rely on the IFJ network to provide assistance.
 In most countries, the support and recognition provided to national journalists will be available to IPC holders.

-- What makes the IFJ Press Card professional?
+What makes the IFJ Press Card the professional choice?